 I’m indebted to Pranava for allowing me to post her SOP.
 It’s a shining example of what good students can accomplish if they consider the SOP not as a tedious application requirement, but as an intellectual exercise that’s deeply intertwined with their future.
 Her essay describes an intellectual journey.
 It explains her goals with pinpoint accuracy.
 Perhaps more importantly, it explains how this specific university is the right place for her to pursue these goals, and does so with tremendous detail and maturity.

 In the end, the SOP leaves the reader 100% confident that this is a student who will achieve success.
 Any applicant who can write such a compelling SOP is undoubtedly a scholar capable of organizing her life and work with rare insight and discipline.
 This is what I hope for all of my students, and exactly what I believe you can achieve as well.

 If you found this success story helpful, do me a favor and click the links below to share it with someone who might need help with their graduate application.
 As Pranava said, “your SoP can truly flip your application’s destiny (for better or for worse).
 That of course, depends on how nicely/badly you write it.”

-Newer Readers: For those unfamiliar with my blog, I have three high-quality SOP Guides in order: 1) The Ultimate SOP Starter Kit, 2) Structure is Magic and 3) Structure is Magic: The Official Guidebook.
-In order, you learn how to outline and answer the 4 most essential questions in any graduate SOP, how to structure it in a compelling narrative, and how to troubleshoot the most common problems applicants face.
-The first two are free, and honestly, the Starter Kit is all most applicants need.
-Afterward, you may find the SOP FAQ helpful (and I’d love for you to email me new questions to add).
+Newer Readers: For those unfamiliar with my blog, I highly suggest you check out my SOP Starter Kits for Master’s or PhD applicants.
+You’ll learn how to outline and answer the 4 most essential questions in any graduate SOP, how to structure it in a compelling narrative, and how to troubleshoot the most common problems applicants face.
+Honestly, the Starter Kit is all most applicants need to write a brilliant SOP.
+Good luck!